timbanks101/tb-todo/README.md

 * It should be clear for users how they add new items
 * Once a user adds an item it should be clear where that item sits within their list
 * Users should see clearly see the status of a items in the list
-* Animation is used to give users clear feedback when list items are re-ordered
+* Animation is used to give users clear feedback when list items are added or removed

 ## Technical focus